bmacher/Conways-Game-of-Life/README.md

 # Conways Game of Life with basic Javascript

-Dieses Repository enthält ein einfaches JS-Skript, um Conways Game of Life zu simulieren.
-Das bedeutet, dass keine zusätzlichen Bibliotheken (jQuery, Angular, ...) verwendet werden.
+This repository contains a simple JS script to simulate Conways Game of Life.
+This means that no additional libraries (jQuery, Angular,...) are used.

 > "The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970." ([Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "Conway's Game of Life"))